Se7enB2st/Reactable/README.md

-# Reaction-Game
+# Reaction-Game - Build by Ethan He
+Built by HTML and Javascript

 A simple game to test your reaction time.
-Enjoy ...